-Staying Safe in the Immediate Aftermath of a Disaster
+Staying Safe After a Disaster

 Although each type of disaster brings its own unique challenges, the steps listed here are applicable to many different situations you may face.
 For information on safety and recovery after specific types of disasters and emergencies, please visit our Disaster and Safety Library.

 Check the area around you for safety.
 In the case of biological, chemical or radiological threats, listen for instructions on local radio or television stations about safe places to go.

 Have injuries treated by a medical professional.
 Wash small wounds with soap and water.
 To help prevent infection of small wounds, use bandages and replace them if they become soiled, damaged or waterlogged.

 Some natural hazards, like severe storms or earthquakes, may recur in the form of new storms or aftershocks over the next several days.
 Take all safety precautions if the hazard strikes again.
 For an earthquake aftershock, remember to DROP, COVER and HOLD ON just like you did during the initial earthquake.

 Avoid using the telephone (cellular or landlines) if a large number of homes in your area have been affected by a disaster.
 Emergency responders need to have the telephone lines available to coordinate their response.
 During the immediate post-disaster time period, only use the telephone to report life-threatening conditions and call your out-of-town emergency contact.

 Remain calm.
 Pace yourself.
 You may find yourself in the position of taking charge of other people.
 Listen carefully to what people are telling you, and deal patiently with urgent situations first